-- · collecting data
+- collecting data

-- · comparing collections of data
+- comparing collections of data

 - interpreting data resulting from an experiment

 These processes, which are applied in the learning situations in this course, foster the integration of mathematical knowledge and the subject-specific competencies.
 The learning situations must involve at least one of these integrative processes.
 However, there must be a sufficient variety of learning situations to cover all three processes.
+The learning situations may be purely mathematical or based on everyday events.

-Mathematical Knowledge Restrictions and Clarifications One-variable statistical distributions Organizing and interpreting statistical data The sampling methods studied in this course are: Constructing and interpreting distributions In this course, data is interpreted and tables are constructed using: tables of condensed data tables with data grouped into classes Representing and interpreting graphs The graphs studied in this course are: Calculating measures of central tendency and dispersion The measures of central tendency studied in this course are: The only measure of dispersion studied in this course is the range of each part of a box-and-whisker plot (including the interquartile range).
+Mathematical Knowledge Restrictions and Clarifications One-variable statistical distributions Organizing and interpreting statistical data The sampling methods studied in this course are:stratifiedcluster Constructing and interpreting distributions In this course, data is interpreted and tables are constructed using: tables of condensed data tables with data grouped into classes Representing and interpreting graphs The graphs studied in this course are: the histogram the box-and-whisker plot Calculating measures of central tendency and dispersion The measures of central tendency studied in this course are: the mode the median the weighted mean The only measure of dispersion studied in this course is the range of each part of a box-and-whisker plot (including the interquartile range).

 Mathematical Knowledge Restrictions and Clarifications Probability Enumerating possibilities and calculating probabilities Two types of random variables are studied in this course: discrete continuous The enumeration of possibilities and the calculation of probabilities is carried out in various situations, including those that deal with measurement (including geometric probabilities) Since reasoning is used to perform calculations (arrangement, permutation and combination), it is not necessary to use counting formulas.
-Representing events Events are represented by means of: tables tree diagrams graphs geometric figures
+Representing events Events are represented by means of: • tables • tree diagrams • graphs • geometric figures